A list of WordPress themes, plugins and tools that I use and recommend.

 Project/Task Management Tools

-Logo – A well designed logo is the face of your brand – get your logo designed by weperfectionist
+A well designed logo is the face of your brand – get your logo designed by weperfectionist.
+Here is a logo he designed for me.

 Learn how to build your website using WordPress via my free WordPress 101 series.
 Learn how to write content (posts and pages) in WordPress using the block editor.
 Also, learn how to configure your site for SEO, manage menus, comments and queries.